Categories

 • Keeping your employees engaged

-Notably, a limited use of training is seen as a common weakness for businesses – one that may be particularly rife in small companies.5 Do you have a formal training process in place?
+Notably, a limited use of training is seen as a common weakness for businesses – one that may be particularly rife in small companies [5].
+Do you have a formal training process in place?
 If the answer is no, now could be the time to change this – and prepare your business for long-term success.
-One way that we achieve this at Word Monster is through coaching our associate team members and freelancers (I should know, since I was a freelancer myself!).
+With the demand for skilled medical writers set to soar, it’s time to invest in building and upskilling your team.
+Whatever level your writers are at, we offer bespoke training and mentoring programmes through Monster Academy.
+We can build custom-made programmes built around the needs of your team.
+Just get in touch to learn more.

 So, take our advice: treat your employees, be they associates or core team members, like the samurai treated Tom Cruise in The Last Samurai (no, we don’t mean kidnap them): train them to become experts in your company culture and skillsets.
-If you focus on employee development, before you know it, you’ll be well on your way to achieving business immortality.
+If you focus on developing your medical writing team, before you know it, you’ll be well on your way to achieving business immortality.

 References